 2002 Anaheim (A) vs. San Francisco (N): An unusual championship match-up, the first-ever between two divisional runners-up.
 Anaheim posted a team-wide .282 batting average, and nearly led the league in pitching ERA as well.
 San Francisco lived by the long ball, led by Bonds (46) and Kent (37).
 The turning point of the series came in game six.
 A 16-4 rout in game five put San Francisco on top three games to two, and Anaheim trailed 5-0 in game six, bottom of the seventh.
 But the Halos rallied for six runs to steal the win, and came from behind again in game seven to win the franchise's only world championship.

 2007 Boston (A) vs. Colorado (N): Colorado stormed into its first-ever Fall Classic with 21 wins in 22 games, including a 12-1 run at the end of the regular season to tie San Diego for the Wild Card, a play-in win over the Friars, and series sweeps of Philadelphia and Arizona.
 But an eight-day layoff—the Boston/Cleveland LCS went the full seven games after the Rox swept the Snakes—cooled Colorados jets and Boston posted a series sweep.
 The BoSox were led by "Big Papi," 35 HR, 118 RBI, .332 BA and Beckett's 20-game winning season, 3.27 ERA.

-Everything you need to re-live each of these great series is HERE, in two great vintage baseball-lover's packages!
-In each collection, you get 27 cards for each of the sixteen teams--over 400 cards in all, PLUS, you also get individual cards for each of the series' actual umpires, as well as ball park cards and suggested batting orders.
-Hours of classic baseball fun and excitement, and either set is just $29!
-Available September 20th!
+Everything you need to re-live each of these great series is HERE, you get 27 cards for each of the sixteen teams--over 400 cards in all, PLUS, you also get individual cards for each of the series' actual umpires, as well as ball park cards and suggested batting orders.
+Hours of classic baseball fun and excitement, just $29!
+Order YOURS today!